SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/roadmap.md

 ---
-id: interview_project_roadmap
+id: roadmap
 title: Roadmap of a Successful Interview Project
-sidebar_label: Interview Project Roadmap
+sidebar_label: Roadmap
-slug: /get_started/interview_project_roadmap
+slug: /get_started/roadmap
 ---

 Whether you are a LIT Clinic student, a recent [Forms Camp](https://www.ncsc.org/consulting-and-research/areas-of-expertise/access-to-justice/forms-camp) graduate, or anyone else getting started on an interview-building project—whether it is your first or fiftieth—this page will guide you through the stages of a successful project, from concept to launch.